-- What, when and where it happened - Who was involved
+- What, when and where it happened

+Who was involved

-- Exactly what was said or what the harasser did
+Exactly what was said or what the harasser did

-- Witnesses to the harassment
+Witnesses to the harassment

-- What the individual said or did, either at the time or later
+What the individual said or did. either at

-- How the individual felt, and
+- the time or later

-- How the harasser responded
+How the individual felt, and - ☐ How the harasser responded

-Complaint Procedure: An individual who believes he/she has been harassed shall notify the Middle School/High School Principal or the Elementary Principal.
-The investigator may request a written complaint and that any evidence of harassment, such as letter, tapes, or pictures, be turned over.
+Complaint Procedure: An individual who believes he/she has been harassed shall notify the building principal or the Title IX Coordinator.
+The investigator may request a written complaint and that any evidence of harassment, such as letters, tapes, or pictures, be turned over.
 Information received during the investigation shall be kept confidential to the extent possible.
 The superintendent has the authority to initiate a harassment investigation in the absence of a written complaint.